 Under ACD's personnel policies, employees are granted flexible time off in varying amounts based on their length of service.
-Only benefits considered to be vested are disclosed in these statements.
+Only vested benefits are disclosed in these statements.

 All vested flexible time off is accrued when incurred in the government-wide financial statements.
 A liability for this amount is reported in the governmental funds only if they have matured, for example, as a result of employee resignations or retirements, and are payable with expendable available resources.